-An 8-, 10-, or 14-bit serial stream can also be initiated from the SPI.
+An 8-, 10-, or 12-bit serial stream can also be initiated from the SPI.
 This allows the user to implement different serial streams and to test the device's compatibility with lower and higher resolution systems.
-When changing the resolution to an 8- or 10-bit serial stream, the data stream is shortened.
-When using the 14-bit option, the data stream stuffs two 0s at the end of the normal 12-bit serial data.
+When changing the resolution to an 8-, 10-, or 12-bit serial stream, the data stream is shortened.